What is a Retainer Fee?

 Retainer fee is an advance payment or a down payment made on a frequent basis (i.e. monthly or quarterly or semi-annually or annually) for procuring the future services or ensuring the confirmation of future services from an individual (or in some cases, from any corporate entity) who is a consultant or a freelancer or a lawyer or any other professional or expert in the relevant field.

 - A retainer fee is nothing but a fixed fee paid upfront to a person for receiving a specified service.
 The payer of the retainer fee is called the service receiver or the client.
 The person to whom the payment is made is called retainers provider or service provider or expert or consultant.

 - Retainership provider or service provider may be an individual (in most cases) or a corporate entity having a group of experts within it.

-- Retainership provider or service provider is generally an expert in the relevant field who may be lawyer or freelancer or any consultant.
+- Retainership provider or service provider is generally an expert in the relevant field who may be a lawyer or freelancer, or any consultant.

 - Generally, a contract is made by the payer with the service provider.
 The contract is normally made for a year & then renewed based on the level of services received last year.

 - So, this fee is like a fixed cash inflow for the service provider with the commitment for future services.

 - It ensures the commitment of the specified services to the payer of the fee.

 - Retainer fees provide for the base for the service relationship.

 - First & foremost, an agreement is made between the service provider & client.
 The agreement specifies all the terms such as the amount of the fee, the rate per hour, service time limit, the extent of services, location of provision of service, a penalty in case of default, jurisdiction in case dispute, etc. covering all the possibilities of a business transaction.